-(The) Regulations:Legal documents prepared by the Government.
+(The) Regulations: Legal documents prepared by the Government.
 They provide detailed information about how acts should be applied, i.e. The Town and Country Planning (Local Planning) (England) Regulations 2012.

-Renewable energy: Energy obtained from naturally occurring sources that are essentially inexhaustible, unlike, for example, the fossil fuels, of which there is a finite supply.
+Renewable energy: Energy obtained from naturally occurring sources that are essentially inexhaustible, unlike fossil fuels, of which there is a finite supply.
 Renewable sources of energy include wood, wind and solar thermal energy.

-Safeguarded land: This is land which is set aside in case it is needed for development in the long term.
-It is not available for development in the short term because it is not needed.
+Safeguarded land: This is land which is set aside in case it is needed for development in the long term beyond the plan period of the current Local Plan.
 The need to develop safeguarded land will be considered when the Local Plan is reviewed.